Canada-U.S. Free Trade Agreement

 If you have questions or comments about this free trade agreement or the environmental and labour cooperation agreements, we would like to hear from you.
 Please contact Global Affairs Canada at the following address:

-Trade Remedies and North America Trade Division (TNE)
+Trade Negotiations – North America Division (TNP)

 Global Affairs Canada